 ← Blog

-GPT-4o is OpenAI's multimodal model — it handles text, images, audio, and vision natively.
-Use GPT-4o when your application requires image analysis or document OCR with visual elements, vision-based tasks like interpreting screenshots or diagrams, real-time audio processing, or any workflow where the input is not plain text.
-GPT-4.1 does not have the same native multimodal capabilities.
+GPT-4o is OpenAI's multimodal model — text, images, audio, and vision in one API.
+If your application does image analysis, document OCR with visual elements, real-time audio, or anything where the input isn't plain text, stay on GPT-4o.
+GPT-4.1 doesn't have the same native multimodal coverage and the workarounds cost more than the 20% you'd save.

-GPT-4o is also the standard for streaming chat interfaces where response feel has been tuned over time.
-If you are running a customer-facing real-time chat product and have not benchmarked GPT-4.1 as a drop-in, that test is worth running — but GPT-4o remains the safe default for multimodal applications.
+It's also the safe default for streaming chat where response feel has been tuned over time.
+If you're running customer-facing real-time chat and haven't benchmarked GPT-4.1 as a drop-in, run that test on a sliver of traffic first.

-Routing even half your requests from a flagship to a mini model — for tasks like classification, extraction, or simple Q&A — saves more than switching between GPT-4o and GPT-4.1 at the flagship tier.
-The question is not just which flagship to use; it is which requests actually need a flagship at all.
+Routing even half your requests from a flagship to a mini — classification, extraction, simple Q&A — saves more than moving from GPT-4o to GPT-4.1 at the flagship tier ever will.
+The question isn't just which flagship to use; it's which requests actually need a flagship at all.

 Need cost per customer, not just totals?